OliviaWYQ/Gomoku-Desktop/README.md

 ```
 $ sudo apt-get install oracle-java8-installer
 ```
-you can verify your Java version:
+You can verify your Java version:
 ```
 $ javac -version
 ```